 I inherited a document camera this year (thanks Anne!)
 And the process is so far much easier.
 It's like my own personal scanner.
+For over 30 minutes I just asked Emma factual questions about the drawing and the student.
 Growth Mindset Lesson for Students – TPRS with Profe Tauchman.
 I am taking a week-long break from Spanish to talk with students about: a.